Mold Inspection & Mold Testing Services from Mexico to Malibu, the Pacific to Palm Springs

 Why is it so important to REMOVE the mold?
 For two reasons:

-#1.
-Mold that has been killed, treated, or covered up can always begin grow again if moisture reoccurs - even if the moisture is just high humidity.
+1. Mold that has been killed, treated, or covered up can always begin to grow again if moisture reoccurs—even if the moisture is just high humidity.

-#2.
-Mold that is dead or dormant (nonviable) still releases mold spores into the air.
-When inhaled, nonviable mold spores can have the exact same effects on people and animals as mold that is viable (alive).
-If mold is still in your building, all of the health risks associated with mold are still there too.
-For that reason, in a post-remediation inspection, all viewable construction materials inside the containment area are closely examined to confirm that no visible mold growth is present.
+2. Mold that is dead or dormant (nonviable) still releases mold spores into the air.
+When inhaled, dead mold spores can have the same effects on people and animals as alive mold spores.
+If mold is still in your building, dead or alive, all the health risks associated with mold are still present.
+For that reason, during a post-remediation inspection, all visible construction materials inside the containment area are closely examined to confirm that no visible mold growth is present.

 What Is Involved In A Post-Remediation Verification?

-Simply stated; post-remediation verification (also called clearance testing) involves the inspection and retesting of areas in a building that have undergone remediation work.
-The purpose is to ensure that the remediation was successful according to remedial standards.
+Simply put, post-remediation verification (also known as clearance testing) involves inspecting and retesting areas in a building that have undergone remediation work.
+Its goal is to confirm that the remediation was successful according to remedial standards.

 Success is defined as follows:

-1. No visible mold growth on any of the construction materials.
+1. No visible mold growth on any construction materials.

-2. All construction materials are dry by current industry standards.
+2. All construction materials are dry according to current industry standards.

-3. The cause of the original problem has been resolved.
+3. The cause of the original problem has been addressed.

-4. Airborne mold spore levels are within acceptable standards.
+4. Airborne mold spore levels are within acceptable limits.

 5. Cross-contamination of non-work areas has not occurred.